9 Things Your Financial To-Do-List Should Include

 6. Set New Financial Goals

-To stay motivated towards reaching your short-term and long-term financial goals, you should review them at the start of each year and make any changes.
+To stay motivated toward reaching your short-term and long-term financial goals, you should review them at the start of each year and make any changes.
 Did you meet one of your goals last year?
 Do you need to reassess priority on your existing goals?

 7. Set Up Your Budget for the New Year